 Cooking en Papillote

 Because it is delicate and cooks quickly, fish is often a choice for cooking in this way.
 Salmon en papillote is a popular dish.
-Sole and other delicate white fish may be cooked en papillote, as in this Fish in Parchment with Dill and Fennel recipe.
+Sole and other delicate white fish may be cooked en papillote.
 Shrimp may also be cooked by this method.
 Vegetarian recipes en papillote can be found for mushrooms and spring vegetables.

 Aromatic herbs and seasonings used depend on the recipe and the desired flavor of the finished dish.
 Onions, garlic, dill, fennel, ginger, thyme, sage, rosemary, lemon zest, orange zest, tarragon, oregano, or chives are some suggestions.

 A small amount of liquid may be added, such as wine, lemon juice, or stock.
 A little oil might be added, especially one that imparts flavor such as sesame oil.
 The items are usually seasoned before the packet is closed, with salt and pepper.

 Baking time and temperature will depend on the item being cooked.
 Because you can't see inside the packet to tell whether it is done or not, you may need to rely on the recipe or trial and error.

 What Should You Use for the Pouch When Cooking en Papillote?

 Parchment paper is the traditional wrapping used to create the cooking packet as denoted by the name of the technique.
 It is a sturdy paper that has been processed in a way that partially dissolves the paper to increase its stability and make the surface slick, so food won't stick to it.
 It won't allow liquid to escape.
 You have to fold the ends well in order to keep the steam and liquid inside, however.

 Aluminum foil is another choice, which is likewise non-stick and liquid won't permeate through it.
 It can be easily crimped shut to keep in the steam.